GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: MATISSE performance improvements

-MATISSE employs a HAWAII-2RG detector for the LM-bands observations.
+MATISSE employs a HAWAII-2RG detector for the LM-band observations.
 Its readout speed is limited by a slow pixel clock of \SI{100}{\kilo\hertz}.
 This corresponds to a full detector readout time of \SI{1.3}{\second}, well beyond the atmosphere coherence time.
 Windowing the detector is the only solution to reduce the readout time, at the expense of spectral resolution and/or wavelength coverage.
-At an integration time of \SI{0.111}{\second}, within the L-band atmospheric coherence time, a full LM-bands spectral coverage can only be achieved in LOW spectral resolution.
-For higher spectral resolutions (MEDIUM and HIGH), only a small fraction of the wavelength coverage can be obtained.
-The highest spectral resolution (HIGH+) is not even offered with MATISSE standalone.
+At an integration time of \SI{0.111}{\second}, within the L-band atmospheric coherence time, a full LM-band spectral coverage can only be achieved at low spectral resolution.
+For higher spectral resolutions (medium and high), only a small fraction of the wavelength coverage can be obtained.
+The highest spectral resolution (high+) is not even offered with MATISSE standalone.

 The situation changes completely with GRA4MAT.
-When fringes are stabilized, the LM-bands detector integration time can be increased to \SI{1.3}{\second} without coherence loss and the full spectrum can be read.
-Illustrated in Figure \ref{Fig:DeltaCen}, the observation of the spectroscopically-rich binary Be star $\delta$ Cen showcases this improved wavelength coverage.
+When fringes are stabilised, the LM-band detector integration time can be increased to \SI{1.3}{\second} without coherence loss and the full spectrum can be read.
+Illustrated in Figure \ref{Fig:DeltaCen}, the observation of the spectroscopically rich binary Be star $\delta$ Cen shows this improved wavelength coverage.
 To obtain the same spectral coverage without a fringe tracker, one would need a sequence of about 11 consecutive observations.
-This represents a $\times 10$ gain in observing efficiency.
+This represents a ten-fold gain in observing efficiency.